Skip to main content

 Suggested as a possible alternative for treatment of smallpox.49 50 51 Although cidofovir is active in vitro against poxviruses, including variola virus (causative agent of smallpox), and has in vivo activity in mice against cowpox and vaccinia virus,53 54 55 59 60 64 possible role, if any, for treatment of smallpox not determined.49 50 51

-Although efficacy not established for treatment of human monkeypox,71 cidofovir is active in vitro against monkeypox and has in vivo activity against the virus in animal models.53 66 67 68 71 75
+Although efficacy not established,71 cidofovir is active in vitro against mpox and has in vivo activity against the virus in animal models.53 66 67 68 71 75

-Monkeypox virus is an orthopoxvirus closely related to the causative agent of smallpox.50 71 Although no specific treatments are available for human monkeypox infection, CDC states that monkeypox outbreaks can be controlled through use of smallpox vaccine, VIGIV, and certain antivirals (e.g., cidofovir, tecovirimat, brincidofovir).71
+Mpox virus is an orthopoxvirus closely related to the causative agent of smallpox.50 71 Although no specific treatments are available for human monkeypox infection, drugs that have shown to be effective against other orthopoxviruses (e.g., cidofovir, tecovirimat, brincidofovir, VIGIV) have been used to treatment severe mpox.71

 Cidofovir Dosage and Administration